Canadensis is a magical botanic place where visitors can enrich their lives with unique learning experiences that excite and stimulate the senses.

 Gérald Lajeunesse, B.Sc., B.A.P., FCSLA.

 A native of Ottawa, Gérald first studied at Carleton University, and subsequently completed a second degree at l’Université de Montréal.

 He completed his long career at the National Capital Commission (NCC), as Chief Landscape and Project Director.
 A member of the OALA, AAPQ, ASLA, a Fellow of the CSLA and recipient of the Governor General Medal for Volunteers, his accomplishments span over three decades of Landscape Architecture and Urban Design.

 He has participated on several juries dealing with design and public art and continues to be involved in his community.
 Contributing to the enhancement of the quality of life of his community has been his lifelong passion.

-Ms. Oaks is a business executive with over thirty-five years of general, sales and marketing management experience and an outstanding record of achievements including management of large projects such as the Results System for the Montreal Olympics.
-She specializes in strategic and business planning, interim management, personal and executive coaching, marketing and sales program design and development, and executive education.
+Ms. Oaks is a business executive with over thirty-five years of general, sales, and marketing management experience and an outstanding record of achievements, including management of large projects such as the Results System for the Montreal Olympics.
+She specializes in strategic and business planning, interim management; personal and executive coaching, marketing and sales program design and development, and executive education.

-Jean joined Canadensis Board in 2019 and was elected Vice Chair in 2020.
+Jean joined the Canadensis Board in 2019 and was elected Vice Chair in 2020.
 A regular visitor to botanical gardens, he has seen the benefits they can deliver to their communities and seeks the same for Ottawa.